linabat/data-heterogeneity-q1/README.md

 ```

-If you would to replicate the results for the COVID dataset, in terminal run
+If you would to replicate the results for the COVID dataset, you will first need to download the csv from [kaggle](https://www.kaggle.com/datasets/meirnizri/covid19-dataset) and save csv in the repository.
+Go to `config` folder and go to `covid.json`.
+From here, paste the path to the csv for `covid_fp key`.
+The in terminal run
 ```bash
 python run.py gmm_covid
 ```